enel-gdh-educational/katacoda-scenarios/docker/part3/step3a.md

 - volumes
 - networks

-For each resource you have to add a new section in docker compose file.
+For each resource you must add a new section in docker compose file.

-First create the configuration file in the root directory of project `project/step2c`.
+First delete the old containers of previous steps and then create the configuration file in the root directory of project `project/step2c`.

+`docker stop $(docker ps -a -q); docker rm $(docker ps -a -q)`{{execute}}

 Move to root project:

-`cd project/step2c`
+`cd project/step2c`{{execute}}

 then create an empty docker-compose

 `touch docker-compose.yml`{{execute}}

-then we add the following lines with visual text editor or `vim` (you can find this configuration also in the file `docker-compose-temp1.yml` in the root project directory:
+Now we add the following lines with visual text editor or `vim` (you can find this configuration also in the file `docker-compose-temp1.yml` in the root project directory:

 ```